 Evaluate local vs. imported talent.

-Acquire the requisite software and hardware
+Acquire the requisite software and hardware.

-Execute and monitor a well-defined implementation plan
+Execute and monitor a well-defined implementation plan.

-Evaluate your results
+Evaluate your results.

 Step Four: Develop a Plan to Address Data Capture, Coding, and Mapping

 Once an overall Terminology Services plan has been developed, attention moves to the specifics of capturing, coding and mapping the specific data elements targeted by the HIE.
 The sections below discuss the considerations and procedures for working through these activities.